UPPMAX/naiss_intro_python/docs/communication/20251014/welcome_email.md

 - [x] Prerequisite 1/5: You have registered at our registration form
 - [ ] Prerequisite 2/5: You have registered at SUPR
-- [ ] Prerequisite 3/5: You have accepted access to the NAISS course project
+- [ ] Prerequisite 3/5: You have requesed access to this course's NAISS project
 - [ ] Prerequisite 4/5: You are able to login to your HPC cluster
 - [ ] Prerequisite 5/5: You have a good Zoom setup

 Next step is step 2.
 Please register at SUPR at <https://supr.naiss.se/person/register/>
-and/or send me the email you have registered yourself with at SUPR.
+and continue onwards from there.

 Help, answers and videos can be found at the course's FAQ page at <https://uppmax.github.io/naiss_intro_python/faq/#prerequisites> .

-The course assumes you can log in to an HPC cluster, so let's make that work :-)
+The course assumes you can log in to an HPC cluster, so let's make that work :-) .

 If you have any questions, never hesitate to contact me.